 Investment Accounts - you can instruct your investment company to transfer to the PIH some or all investments held in the account at the time of your passing.
 Your broker or agent can let you know the process for doing this – it may be as simple as adding “T.O.D. to Partners In Health” after your name on the account.

-The gift planning material presented on this website is not offered as legal, tax, or financial advice.
 Prospective supporters are urged to consult with an attorney, financial advisor, estate planner, or accountant before making any arrangements or gifts.